BrainCircuitsBehaviorLab/village/docs/source/preparation/initial.md

 ### Preliminary Steps
 If you purchased a Training Village from us, the system arrives fully pre-assembled.
 However, should you ever need to assemble or adjust any components yourself, the process is straightforward and only requires an Allen key and a screwdriver.
 The setup can be easily managed by following these [instructions][INSTRUCTIONS].

-We provide the Raspberry Pi along with an SD card that contains both the operating system (Raspberry Pi OS) and all required software pre-installed.
+We provide the Raspberry Pi along with an SD card that already contains the operating system (Raspberry Pi OS) and all required software pre-installed.
+If you ever need to write this image onto a new SD card yourself, you can find the disk image and step-by-step instructions [here][IMAGE].

 ```{admonition} Build-It-Yourself
 :class: tip